Thomas-EDET/BugBountyWeb3/Learn/Sign and broadcast tx manually.md

 ---

 > After broadcasting, you can view your transaction on Etherscan or a block explorer for your chain using the returned transaction hash.

+You have sucessfully sign and broadcast manually your tx !

 <img width="537" height="641" alt="Screenshot from 2025-11-09 20-50-27" src="https://github.com/user-attachments/assets/2db6c36d-158d-4291-93f1-49c01813b28a" />

+---

-Thanks reading !
+Thanks for reading!
 Happy hacking.